-The entrepreneur Wilhelm Breidenbach has the vision of building a grand hotel in the culturally and economically up-and-coming metropolis of Düsseldorf and buys a plot of land.
+The entrepreneur Wilhelm Breidenbach has the vision of building a grand hotel in the culturally and economically up-and-coming metropolis of Düsseldorf and buys a plot of land in what is now known as the city center.
 The foundation stone for a legend has been laid.

 Construction of the Breidenbacher Hof according to the plans of the respected architect Adolph Anton von Vagedes in the classical style.

 Grand opening of the hotel

 The renowned restauranteur Capellen-Heydendahl becomes the new owner.
 In the course of its history, the Breidenbacher Hof with its originally strictly classical facade is redesigned, enlarged and modernized several times.

 The innkeeper Julius Disch takes over the scepter in the luxury hotel.

 Disch sells the hotel to a construction bank in Düsseldorf, which replaces the original building with a new one designed by the architects Boldt & Frings.
 The hotel is now continued as the Palace Hotel Breidenbacher Hof.